UK Modern Slavery Act Statement Financial Year 2021/22

 Recognising that the risk of modern slavery is always present we will ensure that we review our internal strategic and operational approach at least annually.

 We have carried out an initial risk assessment of our core Tier 1 supplier and partner base and concluded that our exposure to issues around Modern Slavery are relatively low.
 However, we recognise that our role is to safeguard against exposure to this issue and play our part in its eradication.

-We have classified those without a statement as ‘At Risk’, of which there are 13 companies, and we will be working with these businesses with a request to complete a Modern Slavery SAQ issued by Food Forensics.
-This will be completed in the first half of FY20/21.
+We have classified those without a statement as ‘At Risk’, of which there are 8 companies, and we will be working with these businesses with a request to complete a Modern Slavery SAQ issued by Food Forensics.
+This will be completed in the first half of FY21/22.
 We also recognise that risks can be ‘hidden’ in our supply chains and we commit to working on a program to map those we work with both across and down our supply chains.
 Where instances of modern slavery are uncovered, we will work to remediate effectively and ensure any workers are appropriately safeguarded and protected.

 Transparency in Supply Chains

 We understand that the risks of Modern Slavery are just as heightened beyond our Tier 1 supply base, and as such we have partnered with a leading software providers who will grant access to their supply chain mapping toolkit for identified “at risk” suppliers to Food Forensics, for them to attempt to map their supply chains.
 During FY20/21 no businesses approached took up this offer, however, a significant number did address the lack of a statement and have rectified this position.

 • Significant Tier 1 suppliers MSA Statements Tracked and Scrutinised